Subdivisions of England: Sui generis

-For non-administrative purposes, England is wholly divided into 48 counties, commonly known, but not named in statute, as ceremonial counties.
-These counties are used for the purposes of appointing Lords Lieutenant who are historically the Crown's representatives in those areas.
-Ceremonial counties are often different from the metropolitan and non-metropolitan counties used for local government as they include the areas covered by unitary authorities.
-They are taken into consideration when drawing up Parliamentary constituency boundaries.
+The ancient City of London is the only part of Greater London not within a London borough; it is governed by the City of London Corporation, a sui generis authority unlike any other in England that has largely avoided any of the reforms of local government in the 19th and 20th centuries.

 Civil parishes

 The civil parish is the most local unit of government in England.
 A parish is governed by a parish council or parish meeting, which exercises a limited number of functions that would otherwise be delivered by the local authority.
 There is one civil parish in Greater London (Queen's Park, in the City of Westminster), and not all of the rest of England is parished.
 The number of parishes and total area parished is growing.